Sheep-y/MarsHorizonMods/ModLoader/Readme.md

 The mod loader is developed and tested on Mars Horizon version 1.4.1, GOG.com, but should be compatible with Steam and Epic on Windows/Wine/Proton.

-This mod loader does not change the game at all.
-Since it does not depend on game code, it is expected to be compatible with future game versions.

 # Troubleshoot #